Evaluation Methodologies in Software Protection Research: Methodology

-Managed languages are considerably less popular with 27\%~$\hat{=}$~104/389 of the goodware papers considering them.
-These mostly target Java and C\#.
+\bemph{For goodware, by far the most targeted languages are native languages at 54\%~$\hat{=}$~210/388.
+Managed languages are considerably less popular at 27\%~$\hat{=}$~103/388.} The latter mostly target Java and C\#.
 Their lower popularity is no surprise.
-The run-time management of programs written in these languages requires that the distributed bytecode adheres to stricter rules than required in native code, and that it is accompanied by quite some symbolic information.
+The run-time management of these programs requires that the distributed bytecode adheres to stricter rules than required in native code, and that it is accompanied by quite some symbolic information.
 Protection tools for managed software have hence much less freedom to operate and to generate unconventional code than native language protection tools.
 The semantic gap between the managed language source code and the corresponding (protected) bytecode is hence also smaller than the semantic gap between native language source code and its corresponding (protected) assembly code.
 For these reasons (protected) managed bytecode is typically an easier target for reverse engineers than (protected) native code.
-Software developers caring for their assets and considering software protection are hence incentivized to opt for a natively compiled language rather than for a managed language, and when they have the freedom to make that choice (given their other industrial requirements), they often do so in practice.
-It then also follows that programs written in native languages are more interesting targets for software protection.
+Software developers caring for their assets and considering SP are hence incentivized to opt for a natively compiled language rather than for a managed language, and when they have the freedom to make that choice (given their other industrial requirements), they often do so in practice.
+It then also follows that programs written in native languages are more interesting targets for SP.